fommil/fpmortals/manuscript/under-review.md

 Now we are ready to write our business logic, but we need to indicate that we depend on `Drone` and `Machines`.

-The `@freestyle.module` macro annotation generates boilerplate for dependency injection.
-We create a trait to contain our business logic, and leave an unassigned `val` for each `@free` or `@module` dependency that we wish to have access to.
-Declaring dependencies this way should be a familiar if you've ever used Spring's `@Autowired`
+We create a *module* trait to contain our business logic.
+The `@freestyle.module` macro annotation generates boilerplate for dependency injection, we leave an unassigned `val` for each `@free` or `@module` dependency that we need to use.
+Declaring dependencies this way should be familiar if you've ever used Spring's `@Autowired`

 {lang="text"}
 ~~~~~~~~